youknowone/ring/docs/quickstart.rst

     data = get_url('http://example.com')

-Try and compare what's changed from :func:`ring.dict` version.
+Try and compare what's changed from :func:`ring.lru` version.

 There are many more included factories for various backends.